Hustle Culture vs God's Rest: Finding the Balance

 Why are you hustling?
 Be honest.

 - For God's glory?
-That is holy ambition.
+That's holy ambition.

 5. Listen to Your Body

 If you are chronically exhausted, frequently sick, emotionally flat, or relationally distant — your body is telling you something.
-And it is not "hustle harder."
+And it is not hustle harder.
+Finding rest for your soul is not a luxury.
+It is survival.

 6. Let God Set the Pace

-"The steps of a good man are ordered by the Lord."
-(Psalm 37:23, KJV)
+“The steps of a good man are ordered by the LORD: and he delighteth in his way.”

+God orders your steps — including the pace.
+Sometimes He says run.
+Sometimes He says walk.
+Sometimes He says be still.
 The problem with hustle culture is that it only has one speed: faster.
-God's economy has many speeds — and knowing which one you are in right now changes everything.
+God's economy has many speeds — and knowing which one you're in right now changes everything.

 The Third Way: Holy Ambition

-There is a third option beyond toxic hustle and lazy comfort.
+There's a third option beyond toxic hustle and lazy comfort.
 Call it holy ambition.

 Holy ambition works hard — but from rest, not for rest.
 Holy ambition pursues calling — but trusts God with outcomes.
-Holy ambition is disciplined — but practices sabbath.
+Holy ambition is disciplined — but practices Sabbath.
 Holy ambition is ambitious — but for God's glory, not personal fame.

 This is the balance.
 Not less work.
 Not less rest.
 The right work at the right pace for the right reasons with the right rest.